-Dark gray shaker cabinets are one aspect of an unfitted kitchen with an exquisite historic “furniture look.”
-Join me for a tour.
+Dark gray shaker cabinets add an exquisite historic “furniture look” to an unfitted kitchen.
+Take a tour.

 For many years I’ve had the pleasure of showing this highly unique unfitted kitchen, one tastefully based on historic American Shaker furniture adapted for a modern home [top].
 Now I discovered additional photos so I’m reposting this traditional beauty so it can be viewed as fully as it deserves.
 A kitchen like this is rarely found in the U.S., where cabinets generally are built-in around the perimeter.
 And while hutches are popular as stand-alone pieces it’s rare to find a cooking space with four furniture-quality dressers and armoires — each with a distinct personality.
 Made by the Workshops of David T. Smith, which specializes in cabinets based on traditional and antique American furniture styles, the look wouldn’t suit everyone.
 However, it seems perfect for a 19th century brick house in Northern Virginia where it occupies an extension built in 2003.